 Medication: Medication prescribed by the GP can be administered during the school day.
-Please complete and return a Medication Form (available from the School Office or download from our website).
+Please complete and return a Medication Form (available from from our website).

 Although the school will try its best, if your child requires medication at a set time, you may wish to administer the medication at this time yourself.